 Ronald E. McNair

 Ronald Erwin McNair was born in Lake City, South Carolina on Oct.
 21, 1950.
 McNair came from a low income family.
 He graduated high school in 1967 as the valedictorian of Carver High School.
 He received his bachelors degree in Physics from North Carolina A&T State University in 1971.
 McNair earned his Ph.D. in laser physics in 1976.
-Dr. McNair would later be granted an honorary doctorate of laws from Noarth Carolina A&T State University, honorary doctorate of science from Morris College, and an honorary doctorate of science from the Univeristy of South Carolina.
+Dr. McNair would later be granted an honorary doctorate of laws from North Carolina A&T State University, honorary doctorate of science from Morris College, and an honorary doctorate of science from the Univeristy of South Carolina.
 He was awarded many distinctions including being a Presidential Scholar, a Ford Foundation Fellow, a National Fellowship Fund Fellow, and a NATO fellow.
 Dr. McNair was the second African American to fly in space when he launched from Kennedy Space Center on February 3, 1984.
-Two years later he was aboard the U.S. Challenger space shuttle when it exploded on Jan.
+Two years later he was aboard the U.S. Challenger space shuttle when it tragically exploded on Jan.
 28, 1986.

 Learn more about the Ronald E. McNair Postbaccalaureate Achievement Program and other TRIO Programs-